TuurDutoit/crash/README.md

 Crash.init();
 ```
 This method will make sure that RBush is being initialized correctly, so Colliders can be added.
 `Crash.init()` accepts one argument, a number called `maxEntries`.
-This is specific to RBush, so I refer to their [documentation][rbush-docs].
+This is specific to RBush, so I refer to their [documentation][rbush-docs-maxentries].
 This argument is not required, though, so just leave it out for now and use the default value.

 > __Fun Fact:__ Actually, when `Crash.init()` has not been called yet, a lot of things just work, and nothing should break.
 You can use the full API safely, although some things may not work correctly (specifically those that need rbush).
-Although it should be safe, it's a good habit to call `Crash.init()` before you do anything.
+Although it should be safe (i.e. no errors should be thrown), it's a good habit to call `Crash.init()` before you do anything.

 ### Adding Colliders
 Now that everything is ready to roll, let's add some colliders.
 All colliders in Crash inherit from the `Crash.Collider` class, which provides some basic methods that perform household tasks, like moving, updating its AABB and testing collisions.
 That would lead us too far, though, so I refer to the full [API docs][API] for more info.
-All that stuff is awesome, but a `Collider` on its own is not very useful: it doesn't have a shape.
+All that stuff is awesome, but a `Collider` on its own isn't very useful: it doesn't have a shape.
 Before you can use a Collider, you have to give it a shape, but, luckily, Crash has some built-in ones for us.
 Let's try them out!

 ```javascript
 var point =   new Crash.Point  (new Crash.Vector(0,0));